-We invite you on a journey to discover God in your #EverydayFaith.
-Sign up below:
+We invite you to discover God in your #EverydayFaith.

 In the Church Year, the period between Pentecost, at the end of Easter, and the Feast of Christ the King, in November, is known as Ordinary Time.
 At this time, we explore the question: Where is God in our ordinary, everyday life?

-During the next few weeks of September, we invite you on a journey to discover God Sunday to Saturday.
-We will be journeying with Victoria, a hairdresser, Mike, a police officer, and, on the buses, a couple called the Trenemans.
+We invite you on a journey to discover God Sunday to Saturday.
+Journey with Victoria, a hairdresser, Mike, a police officer, and, on the buses, a couple called the Trenemans.
 These stories feature in a new booklet from LICC: The one about...
 8 stories about God in our everyday.

-Each week, we will gain an insight into how Victoria, Mike and the Trenemans have discovered more of God in their everyday.
-Through the stories and reflections, and by starting and ending each day with prayers of invitation and reflection, our journey will be to find and share our own 'One about…' - to consider where God is in our everyday life.
+Read about each story and watch the short animations to gain insight into how Victoria, Mike and the Trenemans have discovered more of God in their everyday lives.
+Through the stories and reflections, and by starting and ending each day with prayers of invitation and reflection, learn to find and share your own 'One about…' - to consider where God is in your everyday life.

 He [Christ] is the image of the invisible God, the firstborn of all creation; for in him all things in heaven and on earth were created, things visible and invisible, whether thrones or dominions or rulers or powers – all things have been created through him and for him.
 He himself is before all things, and in him all things hold together.Colossians 1: 16-17 (NRSV)